cainmagi/MDNT/README.md

 * `demo-AConvTranspose`: Autoencoder based on modern convolutional layers.
 * `demo-AConv1DTranspose`: Autoencoder based on modern 1D convolutional layers.
 * `demo-AGroupConvTranspose`: Autoencoder based on modern group convolutional layers.
+* `demo-classification`: Deep network for classification task.
+This script includes the tests for residual, ResNeXt, inception, inception-residual and inception-plus blocks.
 * `demo-denoising`: Autoencoder for denoising task.
 This script includes the tests for residual, ResNeXt, inception, inception-residual and inception-plus blocks.
 * `demo-external-1`: External layer test 1.
 We use numpy-api to convert Cartesian coordinates to polar coordinates.
 * `demo-saveH5`: Save `.h5` file.